royboy789/SG-90/readme.md

 SG-90
 =====

-This is the pro version of SG-60
+This is the pro version of the SG-60 Style Guide Creator